AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        --                                 ^ Default value
     end record;

-Record components can also have default values.
-When declaring an instance of the record, fields will be automatically set to this value.
-The value can be any expression that is valid in the scope of definition of the record.
+Record components can have default values.
+When a variable having the record type is declared, a field with a default initialization will be automatically set to this value.
+The value can be any expression of the component type, and may be run-time computable.

 Aggregates
 ----------